Four Reasons to Love FDR Park

 Upcoming Love Your Park @ Home Events

-Help preserve the forests of Cobbs Creek Park!
-Join us for a restoration project to plant trees and remove invasive vines.Learn More
+Help preserve the trees of Pennypack Park!
+Join us for a volunteer project to remove invasive shrubs and vines its beloved forests & meadows.Learn More